-PROFESSIONAL CONDUCT: VERBAL, WRITTEN AND EMAIL COMMUNICATION POLICY
+PROFESSIONAL CONDUCT: VERBAL, WRITTEN AND EMAIL COMMUNICATION POLICY communication in meetings, courses, and via email.

-It is Touro University Worldwide policy to always maintain respectful, professional, and polite conduct in all its communications and by all of its members.
-This policy includes all forms of verbal and/or written communication in meetings, courses, and via email.
 When people are upset or angry, they often engage in irate, sarcastic and unpleasant verbal and written communications (including emails and any Social Media Platforms) in an attempt to vent their frustration.
 These types of verbal and written communications or emails are not acceptable in a professional environment.